m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-would-be-easy.md

      * And there's nothing wrong with that!
      * Users value features more than correctness
      * The free market works
-   * Let's be honest about this
+   * But let's be honest about it